ibm-cloud-docs/billing-usage/billing-faq.md

 Contact us by calling 1-866-325-0045 and selecting the third option.

-## Are feature codes the same as promo codes?
+## How do I apply a promotional feature code?
 {: #entercode}
 {: faq}

-Promo codes and feature codes are different!
+Feature codes add extra capabilities to Lite accounts and are typically provided for educational initiatives or special events.
+You might also see these codes referred to as promo codes.
+To redeem your code, go to [Account settings](https://{DomainName}/account/settings), and click **Apply code**.

-- Promo codes are infrastructure-specific promotional codes that you might receive from the Sales team.
-You enter them in the customer portal at check-out to get a discount on your order.
+For infrastructure purchases, you might receive a promo code from the Sales team to get a discount on your order.
+Enter these infrastructure-specific promo codes in the customer portal at checkout.
-- Feature codes are used to add subscription and support credit to your account.
-For Lite accounts, they are also used to offer extra resources or capabilities, such as for educational events.

-   If you purchase a subscription, you typically receive an email with the feature code.
-To redeem your feature code, go to **Manage > Account**, and select **Account settings**.
-Under Feature Codes, click **Apply code**.
-If you don't see this option in your account, you might not have the required access roles.
-For more information, see [Applying feature codes](/docs/account?topic=account-codes).

 ## How do I cancel my account?
 {: #cancelmyaccount}